Coder-RD/Java_Challenge/README.md

 - 🔹 LinkedList
 - 🔹 HashMap
 - 🔹 HashSet
+- 🔹 TreeMap
+- 🔹 TreeSet
 - 🔹 Stack
 - 🔹 Queue
+- 🔹 PriorityQueue
 - 🔹 Generics
 - 🔹 File Handling
 - 🔹 Multithreading
 - 🔹 Java 8 Features
 - 🔹 Lambda Expressions
+- 🔹 Functional Interfaces
 - 🔹 Streams
 - 🔹 Advanced Java

+---

+# 🚀 Learning Journey

+This challenge is not only about solving 100 problems.

+It is about building a consistent habit of:

+> **Learn → Practice → Solve → Improve → Repeat 🔁**

+Every day brings a new challenge and an opportunity to improve my Java programming skills.

 ---